mitchellkwong/sudoku-lp/README.md

 # sudoku-lp
-A linear programming approach sudoku and some of its variants
+A linear programming approach to sudoku and some of its variants